kallesoinilehto/kallesoinilehto.github.io/README.md

 This website is my main project right now.

-With HTML and css I have created a website that looks clean but still needs a lot of work.
+With html and css I have created a website that looks clean but still needs a lot of work.

 I want to add subtle animations and some interactive elements later.